onderyildirim/tsimodel-update-tool/README.md

-# How to model an industrial asset framework in Time Series Insights
+# How to update Time Series Insights model to create an industrial asset framework

 Asset Framework is a crucial component of any industrial IoT infrastructure.
 When you collect your IoT data into TSI, you will need a proper AF model to be able to drive insights from it.